Illustrator: Walter Popp

 Ms. Taylor’s love scenes are very flowery, with a lot of euphemistic expressions for sex rather than a nuts-and-bolts description of the act.

 Plenty of emotional and physical violence.
-Assault and battery, attempted rape, rape, torture are all featured here.
+Assault and battery, attempted rape, actual rape, and torture are all featured here.

 I deleted an earlier review in order to reread the book to give this Native American romance a more nuanced review.
 On a lot of levels, Janelle Taylor‘s Savage Ecstasy is a very good book.